artsafin/powquote/README.md

 - server does not change complexity dynamically depending on it's load
 - requests and responses are not signed
 - client doesn't take into account server nonce timeout
-- client doesn't retry if the solution is invalid (e.g. because of the previous point)
+- client doesn't retry if the solution is invalid (e.g. because of the previous point or server was restarted)

 ## Runtime configuration